Engee documentation

 Dependencies

-To use this port, select the Enable thermal port check box.
+To use this port, check the box for the parameter Enable thermal port.

 Program usage name